 The 26th overall pick has been in the first round since 1967 -- which was after Super Bowl I took place -- cementing its spot as a prime draft position in NFL history.
-At CBS Sports, we have been ranking the best draft picks of all time by each number -- you can check out our picks at every spot, 32-1, here -- and will continue to do so all the way to No. 1.
+At CBS Sports, we have been ranking the best draft picks of all time by each number ---- and will continue to do so all the way to No. 1.
 How we determined who made the five best draft picks at No. 26 was a combination of their impact to the league, longevity, accolades, and -- more simply -- a gut feel of whether or not they are worthy of entering this conversation (making the Hall of Fame is a good start).

 This year, our CBS Sports draft experts have Iowa tight end Sam LaPorta and Tennessee wide receiver Jalin Hyatt at No. 26 (the Dallas Cowboys currently have the pick).
 Will any of those players join these legends at No. 26?
 Let's take a look at the top five:

 - 1975 NFL Draft: Round 1, No. 26 overall (Michigan)

 - Team(s): Pittsburgh Steelers (1975), Seattle Seahawks (1976-1986), Green Bay Packers (1987-1989)